 3. Smoking (including smokeless tobacco or vapor pens) is strictly prohibited at all times on school property, and in the surrounding areas, including where students park vehicles.
-Students may not use tobacco products, vapor pens or liquid smoke, carry matches or lighters at any time during the school day or at any school event.
+Students may not use tobacco products, vapor pens, or liquid smoke, and carry matches or lighters at any time during the school day or at any school event.

-4. Students are expected to be respectful of private property and not to loiter in the neighborhood areas surrounding school.
+4. Students are expected to be respectful of private property and not to loiter in the neighborhood areas surrounding the school.
 Students may not loiter in the school parking lots before, during, or after school.
 Once students arrive on campus via the parking lots, they must move to the interior of the campus, not loiter in and around vehicles.

 5. Students are not to engage in raucous or disturbing behavior anywhere on campus.

-6. Students are not allowed to loiter in front of the school, in the area outside the athletic offices, in the gyms and locker rooms, in the football and the baseball stadiums, the four-acre field or surrounding areas during the school day.
-Any areas under construction are off limits to students at all times.
+6. Students are not allowed to loiter in front of the school, in the area outside the athletic offices, in the gyms and locker rooms, in the football and the baseball stadiums, the four-acre field, or surrounding areas during the school day.
+Any areas under construction are off-limits to students at all times.